 I’m happy to Skype with a class or library group (min.
 10 students) that have read one of my books.
 After a quick introduction, I will answer questions from the students.
 Please note: Skype sessions are subject to my availability and cannot be recorded without my permission.

-The workshops: Self-editing, Writing Suspense, Fantastical Creatures and Worst Villains can also be delivered at writing workshops for writers of children’s fiction.
+The workshops: Self-editing, Writing Suspense and Fantastical Creatures can also be delivered at writing workshops for writers of children’s fiction.

 I charge in line with the Society of Authors (UK) rates.